Build-Week-African-Marketplace-2020/marketing-page-kirk/README.md

 ### Things I learned along the way:

-* How to use markdown to make cool READMEZ.md
+* I learned how to use markdown to make cool READMEZ.md
 * I learned how to install bootstrap locally and reference the link.
-* learning how make the site responsive by using bootstrap ``<div class="col-lg-3 col-md-3 col-sm-6 col-xs-12"><div>``
+* I learned how to make the site responsive by using bootstrap
-* I am learned how to use buttons and the jumbotron.
+* I learned how to use buttons and the jumbotron.
 * I learned how to use a  background-image in CSS
 * I learned how to use a page-header
 * Still learning.....